skiano/cellblock/README.md

 // Example of getting width...
-// given a grid width and gutter size, retrieve child A's width

-const OUTER_WIDTH = 1280;
+// given a grid width and gutter size, retrieve child A's width const OUTER_WIDTH = 1280;
 const GUTTER_WIDTH = 20;

 childColumn_A.getWidth(1280, 20); // returns (1280 - 20) / 2 => 640 (how wide)
 ```

+All the columns widths are stored as “relative” dimensions.
+In other words, I store how they relate to the size of the outer viewport and grid rather than a fixed dimension.
+This way its easy to ask for their exact size as the screen size changes, for example.